 …though there were small changes and variations for a while until it settled into this format a few issues later.
 All were the work of Jerry Robinson, an artist with a long career in and out of comics.
 He also designed the original Robin logo that first appeared on the cover of DETECTIVE COMICS #38.

 For the rest of the logos in this study, I’ll be relying largely on guesswork and looking for similarities of style.
 The other new title from National in 1939 was this comic produced to promote the company’s characters at the Fair in the title.
 The style is Art Deco, still very popular since it’s beginnings and rise in the mid 1920s.
 One quirk is the slanted top of the K at upper right, not a typical form.
-The use of both slanted letters and straight up ones seems a bit awkward, but then the word COMICS was usually handled differently on the company’s covers, so it’s not unexpected.
+The use of both slanted letters and vertical ones seems a bit awkward, but then the word COMICS was usually handled differently on the company’s covers, so it’s not unexpected.
 The shape of the S in WORLD’S is one that occurs often in comics, but not so often elsewhere.
 This logo is such an integral part of the cover, I suspect it may have been designed by cover artist and National editor Vin Sullivan, who I also suspect designed other early National logos, but that’s just a guess.

 The new company All-American Comics began with two titles, this one having the same name.
 The word COMICS is again very Art Deco, and similar to the logo above it, except for the shapes of the M and S. This might mean the same person designed both, but not necessarily, as the Art Deco style was known and used by many.
 ALL-AMERICAN is slanted and thinner, but the entire design in a stylized shield is attractive, with two small stars for added interest, and a bit of American patriotism.
 It seems unlikely Vin Sullivan would have been involved in designing it.
 The cover artist is Sheldon Mayer, a fine cartoonist involved in comics from the beginning, and also the editor-in-chief for All-American.
 It’s possible he was involved in the design, but it’s not typical of his work.